officelifehq/officelife/docs/introduction.md

 A team is a group of people.
 This is vague on purpose.
 It’s up to you to decide whether a team is a department, a separate business entity or a team within another bigger team.

 A team is created in Adminland by an administrator or a human resource representative.
 A team has one team leader (and only one).

+### Work done

+Employees can log the work they've done for a given day.
+If provided, this information will appear on their profile page as well as their team's page.

+Employees can only log what they've done once per day.
+By definition, we don't allow someone to change the date – that means if they omit one day, they can't come back the next day and fill the information.
+This is done on purpose in order to force people to actually use this feature if a team needs it.